Eagles fans flock to Philadelphia streets for Super Bowl parade

 (CNN)E!
 A!
 G!
 L!
 E!
 S!
 EAGLES!

-Eagles fans, still basking in the euphoria of the team's first-ever Super Bowl win, flooded Philadelphia on Thursday morning to experience the championship parade in what's expected to be a day for the ages in the City of Brotherly Love.
+Eagles fans, still basking in the euphoria of the team's first-ever Super Bowl win, flooded Philadelphia on Thursday to experience the championship parade in what was a day for the ages in the City of Brotherly Love.

 The 4.8-mile parade started at 11 a.m.
-ET, but fans in full Eagles regalia began gathering hours earlier as the sun came up.
+ET, but fans in full Eagles regalia began gathering as the sun came up.

+The parade started at Broad Street and Pattison Avenue, then headed up Broad to City Hall before moving its way to the Philadelphia Museum of Art, home of the famous "Rocky" staircase.

+There, players and coaches gave short speeches and soaked in the glory of their 41-33 victory over the New England Patriots on Sunday.

 Tim Norton, 29, said he arrived at about 6:45 a.m.
 Given the crowds, CNN asked him how long it took to get there.